bbauska/meta-react-basics/README.md

 ![React logo displayed on the browser](./images/image009.png){width="4.0in" height="2.533333333333333in"}

-This means that you&apos;ve successfully:
+This means that you've successfully:

 -   Set up your local development environment,